digital therapeutics

 • Positive regulatory changes have been implemented during the pendency of the national pandemic emergency, but those or similar regulatory changes must continue, and gain momentum and reach, for lasting changes to occur.
 The actions taken by regulators during the COVID-19 public health emergency show that the government can swiftly respond to new ideas and paths to care.
 However, these actions are temporary, and it will take time to implement lasting change.
 While there is an appetite to make some common-sense changes permanent, other areas, such as multi-state professional licensing, will likely take more time due to their complexity.

 • Reimbursement models based around episodic care are a major hurdle to the adoption of on-going remote monitoring and other digital health tools.
 Panelists agreed that when reimbursement structures are aligned with value-based care, such that providers are reimbursed for the outcomes and on-going care management they provide, digital health tools become a critical part of the provider’s toolbox.
-In the [...]
+In [...]

 Continue Reading